ff13dfly/Anchor/README.md

 # Anchor, an On-chain Linked List storage pallet base on Substrate

-Anchor is an On-chain Linked List system base on substrate.
+Anchor is an On-chain Linked List system base on [Substrate]().
 On another hand, Anchor can alse be treated as Name Service or On-chain Key-value Storage.

 Anchor is an isolated Substrate pallet.
-It can provide flexible on-chain data structureand and complex logic without upgrading the substrate node itself.
-That makes blockchain development easy for developer who do not know the blockchain well enough.
+It can provide flexible on-chain data structure and complex logic without upgrading the substrate node itself.
+That makes blockchain development easy for developper who do not know the blockchain well enough.

 You can access the [Playground](https://playground.metanchor.net) to know it well.
 And, it is easy to test local by following introduction.